 - Pronunciation: Clear Speech From the Start (includes audio CD)

 The library has a special collection of books for new English language readers, to help you practice your reading skills.
-The collection is located on the top floor of the Main Library.
+The collection is located on the first floor of the Main Library.

 Websites for Self Study

 There are many helpful (and free!) websites you can use to practice your listening and speaking skills.
 If you do not have a computer at home, you can use one at the library.
 Ask us for help when you visit the library.

 - USALearns (For all levels) Participate in an “on-line” English class.
 This site is very helpful and a lot of fun!

 - ESL Cyber Listening Lab (For all levels) First, listen to conversations.
 Then, answer questions about the story and complete exercises to practice the new vocabulary.